MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-prompt-powershell.md

 The `Launch-VsDevShell.ps1` script works by locating the `Microsoft.VisualStudio.DevShell.dll` PowerShell module in the Visual Studio installation path, loading it, and then invoking the `Enter-VsDevShell` cmdlet.
 Installed shortcuts, like those in the Start Menu, load the module and invoke the cmdlet directly. `Launch-VsDevShell.ps1` is the recommended way to initialize Developer PowerShell interactively or for scripting build automation.

-## Command line arguments
+## Command-line arguments

+You can use command-line arguments for either the shells, Developer Command Prompt or Developer PowerShell.

 ### Target Architecture and Host Architecture

-For build tools -- like the C++ compiler -- that create outputs targeting specific CPU architectures the developer shells can be configured using the appropriate command line argument.
-The architecture of the build tool binaries can also be configured using command line arguments.
+For build tools -- like the C++ compiler -- that create outputs targeting specific CPU architectures the developer shells can be configured using the appropriate command-line argument.
+The architecture of the build tool binaries can also be configured using command-line arguments.
 This is useful when the build machine is a different architecture than the target architecture.

 > [!TIP]
 > Beginning with Visual Studio 2022, `msbuild` will default to a 64-bit msbuild.exe binary, regardless of the Host Architecture.